lucasfloripa/bank-api/README.md

 ### What this project have to show to you ?
 Cool JavaScript features, like High Order Function, destructuring, and other things.
 A rly nice class base structure to make the project scalable.
 Typescript things, Jest things and some cool features from mongoDB, like inheritance.

-### So, whats this project do ?
+### So, what this project do ?
-Im made a simple project where two types of user (Banker and Client) talk to each other in a simple way.
+I made a simple project where two types of user (Banker and Client) talk to each other in a simple way.
 Banker make new debts and the client pays.

+### How to start this project ?
+* -npm install, to install all the dependencies.
+* -npm run dev, to run de project.